MP Estate Planning UK

 ways to reduce inheritance tax

-As a UK homeowner, understanding inheritance tax is crucial for effective estate planning.
-Inheritance tax is a tax paid on the estate of someone who has passed away, including their property, money, and possessions.
-The standard rate is 40%, but it’s only applied to the portion of the estate that exceeds the inheritance tax threshold.
+As a UK homeowner, understanding inheritance tax (IHT) is crucial for effective estate planning.
+IHT is charged on the estate of someone who has passed away — including their property, money, and possessions.
+The standard rate is 40%, applied to the portion of the estate that exceeds the inheritance tax threshold, known as the nil rate band.

 We explore proven inheritance tax planning strategies to help you protect your estate and ensure your loved ones receive the inheritance you intend for them.
+The nil rate band has been frozen at £325,000 since 2009 and won’t increase until at least April 2031 — meaning that with the average home in England now worth around £290,000, ordinary homeowners are increasingly caught by IHT.
 Want to safeguard your legacy?
 Fill out our contact form, call us at 0117 440 1555, or book a call with our team of specialists today.

 Key Takeaways

-• Understand the inheritance tax threshold and how it applies to your estate.
+• Understand the inheritance tax threshold (nil rate band of £325,000) and how it applies to your estate — it has been frozen since 2009, dragging more ordinary families into the IHT net every year.

-• Explore gifts and potentially exempt transfers to reduce inheritance tax.
+• Explore gifts and potentially exempt transfers (PETs) to reduce inheritance tax — but understand the difference between PETs and chargeable lifetime transfers into trusts.

-• Utilise the residence nil-rate band when passing a residence to direct descendants.
+• Utilise the residence nil rate band (£175,000) when passing your main residence to direct descendants such as children or grandchildren.

 Understanding Inheritance Tax in the UK

 As a UK homeowner, navigating the complexities of inheritance tax is essential for effective estate planning.
-Inheritance tax is a levy on the estate of someone who has passed away, including all their assets, savings, and property.
-We are here to help you understand the intricacies of inheritance tax and provide guidance on tax-efficient estate planning.
+IHT is charged on the estate of someone who has passed away, encompassing all their assets — property, savings, investments, and possessions — minus any debts and liabilities.
+England invented trust law over 800 years ago, and there is a well-established framework for tax-efficient estate planning that can help protect your family’s wealth for future generations.

 A stately manor house set against a verdant English countryside, the sun's warm glow illuminating the ornate architectural details.
 In the foreground, a family gathers, their expressions a blend of contemplation and concern as they navigate the complexities of inheritance tax.
 The middle ground features a stack of documents and a calculator, symbolizing the meticulous financial planning required.
 In the background, a serene garden with a wrought-iron gate, hinting at the generational wealth and legacy at the heart of this scene.
 The lighting is soft and diffused, creating a pensive, contemplative atmosphere.